1

 • you were age 18-24 at the end of the tax year;

-• on of after the date you attained age 14, you were in foster care provided under the supervision or administration of an entity administering (or eligible to administer) a plan under Part B (related to child welfare agencies) or Part E (related to federal payments of monthly payments for eligible children) of Title IV of the Social Security Act (without regard to whether federal assistance was provided to you under such Part E); and
+• on or after the date you attained age 14, you were in foster care provided under the supervision or administration of an entity administering (or eligible to administer) a plan under Part B (related to child welfare agencies) or Part E (related to federal payments of monthly payments for eligible children) of Title IV of the Social Security Act (without regard to whether federal assistance was provided to you under such Part E); and

 • you consent for entities who administer a plan under Part B or Part E of title IV of the Social Security Act to disclose information to the Department related to your status as a qualified former foster youth.